tdeekens/msc-thesis/interview-transcriptions/markdown/OPO-2.md

 ### But no external influences, no disruptions... such things?

 Yeah.
 And as a product owner not necessary points as well.
-I mean sometimes if we miss, if we do a story that we don't really get blocked or anything but I get a lot of implementation of node verification or things that I have on my sort of to do list done then it could be a good sprint anyway.
+I mean sometimes if we miss, if we do a story that we don't really get blocked or anything but I get a lot of implementation or node verification or things that I have on my sort of to do list don, then it could be a good sprint anyway.

 ### So you work both with teams from G1 and G2.